The Lost World (2001 film): Home media

 The Lost World was released on home video as a single 145-minute instalment.
-The series was released on VHS and DVD in the United Kingdom on 3 June 2002; The DVD version contains a 5.1 soundtrack, audio commentary with Stuart Orme and Christopher Hall and the 29-minute documentary Inside The Lost World.
+The series was released on VHS and DVD in the United Kingdom on 3 June 2002; The DVD version contains a 5.1 Dolby Digital soundtrack, audio commentary with Stuart Orme and Christopher Hall and the 29-minute documentary Inside The Lost World.
 An American DVD release followed on 29 October 2002, presented in 4:3 pan and scan format with a stereo soundtrack.
 This release also contained the 90-minute History Channel documentary Dinosaur Secrets Revealed and a 21-minute documentary on the making of the series.

+The UK region 2 DVD (also region 4) from 2005 has the 145 minute single episode (not two separate parts as originally broadcast on BBC1), a 2.1 surround sound mix (not 5.1 as the DVD box states) and is 16:9.
+It has, however, no extras, no menus or even any chapter markers in the entire film.

 Reception

 John Leonard TV critic for New York magazine praised the special effects for the time, saying "New Zealand looks like Brazil, and the beasts are the best ever on a small screen."
-Writing for DVD Talk, Holly E Ordway described the series as "a straightforward and entertaining adventure story", praising the modernised changes made to the book's storyline but calling the characters "caricatures".
+Writing for DVD Talk, Holly E. Ordway described the series as "a straightforward and entertaining adventure story", praising the modernised changes made to the book's storyline but calling the characters "caricatures".
+The DVD box art for the region 2 release has a quote from The Saturday Times which states "Mix one part animated dinosaurs with two parts breaches and bonnets and an instant BBC classic is born".